 Which offers can be sold, fulfilled, measured, and improved first without overclaiming traction.

-Public service pages, proof packet, downloadable briefs, and buyer-safe conversion paths.
+Public service pages, review guide, downloadable briefs, and buyer-safe conversion paths.

 Milestone view

-Progress should be reviewed as gates, not hype.
+Progress should be reviewed through milestones, not hype.

 Folium's public milestone language stays careful: it describes what capabilities should mature next without claiming customer traction, financial results, or guaranteed timing.